 This article is not a five-in-one review; it’s more like a five-in-one mini review, where we take a peek at every service, highlight what we liked about it and present a list of pros and cons.
 For access to our full in-depth reviews of each service, just click on the “Read review” button.

 With that notice out of the way, it’s time to start the show.

-IDrive is a cloud storage service that offers extremely high levels of encryption with private keys, super-fast file transfer speeds, even backups, and the ability to access your iPhone’s data at any time.
+IDrive is a cloud storage service that offers extremely high levels of encryption with private keys, super-fast file transfer speeds, backups and the ability to access your iPhone’s data at any time.

 IDrive offers military-grade encryption, which gets supported by private keys, to which only you have access.
 Not even the IDrive team can find or use these private encryption keys.